 Diseases & Pests

-The most common diseases and pests that you can encounter whilst caring for your Marble Queen Pothos are thrips, mealy bugs, root-rot and bacterial and fungal diseases.
+One of the most common diseases that you may encounter with your Marble Queen is Root-rot.
+Using a well draining soil, a pot that’s not too large and checking the soil before watering can all help with preventing over-watering which leads to root-rot.
 For a wide range of information on combating a large range of indoor plant diseases and pests click here.